ArtificialOwl/daita.github.com/_posts/2019-07-01-social-alpha-2.md

 This version provide more interactions with posts and better integration with the fediverse.

+### Boost

-For example, you can now give visibility to a _Public Post_ by _Boosting_ it to your followers.
-This works in both, meaning that you will see in your _Timeline_ any post _boosted_ by people you are following.
+For example, you can now give visibility to a post by **boosting** it to your followers.
+This works in both ways, meaning that you will see in your _Timeline_ any post **boosted** by people you are following.

 ### Configuration